The 20 Best Coach Syndrome Doctors Near Me in Delaware, US

 English

 I chose orthopedics because I love helping people get back on their feet, and I looked at how happy Orthopedic surgeons were 20 years into their practice.
 That is always a good sign that you have chosen a career path wisely!
 I was once a kid myself!
 Growing up I was a babysitter and a nanny, so I kind of grew up around kids.
 When I did mission work in Guatemala, I gravitated toward taking care of children.
 When I became interested in pediatric orthopedics, I started focusing on deformity correction because that mostly affects children.
 I’m passionate about being a doctor in general, and a doctor at Nemours in particular.
 Also, I think it’s important for people to learn to take care of themselves.
 As health issues, smoking and obesity are personal hot-buttons for me.
 I love what I do, and enjoy the interaction with parents and kids.
 I treat the whole patient as an individual, not just their orthopedic needs, and I treat each child as my own.
 Dr. Nichols is rated as an Experienced provider by MediFind in the treatment of Coach Syndrome.
-Her top areas of expertise are Arthrogryposis Multiplex Congenita, Congenital Contractures, Clubfoot, Tenotomy, and Osteotomy.
+She is also highly rated in 48 other conditions, according to our data.
+Her clinical expertise encompasses Arthrogryposis Multiplex Congenita, Congenital Contractures, Clubfoot, Tenotomy, and Osteotomy.
+Dr. Nichols is board certified in American Board Of Orthopaedic Surgery.

 Experienced in Coach Syndrome